Scuba Gear

 After asking advice from a number of different diving

-companions, I eventually decided to get a pair of
+companions, in 2007 I eventually decided to get a pair of

 Performance Diver Multi Purpose Boots (size XXL